 According to Ponemon Institute, 57% of SMBs believe their company is too small to be a target of ransomware.
 Yet, the consequences of a ransomware attack resulted in 32% of SMBs losing sufficient amount of money from downtime.

 The only way to secure your IT infrastructure is to implement a proactive approach to cyber security.
-Being proactive with your cybersecurity in order to stay clear of malicious attacks, means having effective security solutions in place.
+Being proactive with your cyber security in order to stay clear of the malicious types of social engineering attacks, means having effective security solutions in place.
 Updating and vigilantly changing your business’s methods of security is dire in order to stay current with the latest cyber threats.
 Partnering with a security consultant will help protect your company from being part of any data breach.
 Many Managed Services Providers can also establish advanced security operations to maximize security measures and ensure your business stays up and running.